 The repayment structure for the Flex Loan is the same as a merchant cash advance.
 But instead of deducting payments as a fixed percentage of daily debit and credit card sales, payments are only deducted from your daily debit and credit card sales processed through Square.

-This percentage, which is based on your sales volume, usually ranges from 9% to 13%.
-Square Capital also charges a one-time fee that generally amounts 10% to 16% of your borrowing amount.
+This percentage, based on your sales volume, usually ranges from 9% to 13%.
+Square Capital also charges a one-time fee that generally amounts to 10% – 16% of your borrowing amount.
 In other words, while the latter percentage determines your principle, the former determines how much of your daily debit and credit card sales will go to Square.

 Unlike a traditional merchant cash advance, all Flex Loans must be paid off in full within 18 months.
 And though your daily payment depends on your sales volume, you must pay at least one-eighteenth of your principle every 60 days.
 Your daily payments might not put you on track to fulfill this requirement.
 In this case, Square might contact you about catching up.